Notes, Quotes & Smart Remarks

 If you are an American citizen going on a trip that includes Canada (Toronto), you will need a passport.
 Nearly all the businesses you encounter will accept American money, but for the best exchange rate you should go to your bank to pick up Canadian spending money or use a credit card.
 Most Canadian businesses also accept credit cards for which you will be billed at exchange rate on the day the charge is posted.

-For those of you who will start the tour in La Crosse, and will need overnight lodging, I suggest our departure site, Days Hotel of La Crosse.
+For those of you who will start the tour in La Crosse, and will need overnight lodging, I suggest our departure site, Country Inn & Suites of La Crosse.
 It is suggested you call early, as La Crosse hosts many baseball tournaments and motels fill up in a hurry.

 Back to top

 I will include a map with the rooming list for those who start in La Crosse.
-You may leave your car at the Days Hotel at your own risk.
+You may leave your car at the Country Inn & Suites at your own risk.
 Parking is FREE.